wingkwong/react-quiz-component/README.md

 - Clone the project
 - run `npm install`
 - run `npm run start`
-- run `npm run lint`

 ## Demo
-The demo is available at https://wingkwong.github.io/react-quiz/
+The demo is available at https://wingkwong.github.io/react-quiz-component/

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details